 There was a focus on continuous learning and improvement at all levels within the practice.
 The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area.
-For example the practice signed up to all local initiatives introduced by the CCG to improve patient care including the unplanned admissions initiative, which aims to keep older people out of hospital.
-The practice also carried out its own patient satisfaction survey to improve patient satisfaction with services offered.
+The practice ensured that all staff members were involved in the way the practice was run and carried out annual staff surveys where all staff were able to suggest changes that could be made to better the practice.